Kampen - Room for the river

 Chalmotweg

 Residents of this area have always had to deal with high water.
-Characteristic farms from that time are therefore built on mounds.
-This area used to be regularly flooded by the IJssel and the former Zuiderzee.
-On the other side of the road, the last major expansion of the city of Kampen has been realized, the Onderdijks residential area.
+Characteristic farms from that time were therefore built on mounds.
+In the past, this area was regularly flooded by the IJssel and the former Zuiderzee.
+On the other side of the road, the last major expansion of the city of Kampen was realized, residential area het Onderdijks.

-Wheels or vortexes (between De Chalmotweg and junction 40)
+Wheels or gullies (between De Chalmotweg and junction 40)

-You regularly see wheels (or vortices) along old river dikes.
+Along old river dikes you regularly see wheels (or eddies).
 These beautiful still waters are the remains of dike breaches, sometimes caused by drifting ice.
-This has created deep holes, up to 10 meters deep.
-The sand from the vortex was deposited behind the vortex.
-When the dike broke, the force of the water was so great that the dike could no longer be closed.
-A new piece of dike was then built around the chamber.
-There are three gullies here along the Venedijk Noord.
-Four more can be found south of the high water channel along Venedijk Zuid.
+This has created deep holes, up to 10 metres deep.
+The sand from the eddy was deposited behind the eddy.
+When it broke, the force of the water was so great that the dike could no longer be closed.
+A new section of dike was then built around the eddy.
+Here along the Venedijk Noord there are three eddies.
+South of the high-water channel along the Venedijk Zuid there are four more.

-De Enk nature reserve (between Rijksweg N50 and junction 69)
+Nature reserve De Enk (between the N50 national road and junction 69)

-Here you can see reed beds of nature reserve De Enk with the viaducts of the Hanzelijn and the Rijksweg N50 (the point where the Reevediep crosses this infrastructure) in the background.
-De Enk nature reserve is a remnant of an old estuary of the former Zuiderzee.
+Here you see reed fields of nature reserve De Enk with the viaducts of the Hanzelijn and the Rijksweg N50 in the background (the point where the Reevediep crosses this infrastructure).
+Nature reserve De Enk is a remnant of an old sea arm of the former Zuiderzee.
 The Zuiderzee regularly invaded the area.
-The area, which was isolated for a long time, is part of the approximately 350 hectares of new nature that is being created in the Reevediep.
-In the spring, the black tern is a loyal visitor to De Enk.
-Birds naturally build their nests on floating water plants, but here, as elsewhere in our country, they are given a helping hand by placing artificial nesting rafts.
+The area that was isolated for a long time is part of the approximately 350 hectares of new nature that is being created in the Reevediep.
+In the spring, the black tern is a regular visitor to De Enk.
+Birds naturally build their nests on floating water plants, but here, just like elsewhere in our country, they are given a helping hand by the placement of artificial nesting rafts.

-Zwartendijk is an old seawall that protected Kampen against the former Zuiderzee.
-There have been many dike breaches here, as can be seen from the many gullies.
-They are silent witnesses of disasters that have happened here in the past.
+Zwartendijk is an old sea wall that protected Kampen from the former Zuiderzee.
+There have been many dike breaches here, which can be seen from the many eddies.
+They are silent witnesses to disasters that have taken place here in the past.

 In addition to meadow birds, a number of other protected bird species also benefit from the mandatory nature compensation.
 These are the barn owl, long-eared owl, little owl, buzzard and house sparrow.
-Measures have been taken in the immediate vicinity of the Reevediep to compensate for the habitat that is being lost for these species.
-Consider, for example, the construction of flowery grassland and rough strips in the vicinity of the Buitendijksweg that should serve as a feeding area for owls and buzzards, but also consider placing nest boxes at farms and homes for the house sparrow.
+In the immediate vicinity of the Reevediep, measures have been taken to compensate for the habitat that is being lost for these species.
+For example, consider the construction of flower-rich grassland and rough strips in the vicinity of the Buitendijksweg that should serve as a feeding area for the owls and the buzzard, but also consider placing nest boxes at farms and homes for the house sparrow.

-Black-tailed Godwit looking for a farmer (intermediate junction 67 and 68)
+Black-tailed Godwit looking for farmer (intermediate junction 67 and 68)

 The city gates of Kampen

-This is the Broederpoort, one of the three gates that have survived from the medieval defenses around the Hanseatic city.
-Built in the 15th century, just like the Cellebroederspoort, the most important gate on the city side, located further on.
+This is the Broederpoort, one of three gates that remain from the medieval fortifications around the Hanseatic city.
+Built in the 15th century, just like the Cellebroederspoort further away, the most important gate on the city side.
 In the 16th century, foreigners were only allowed to enter the city through the gate, with its thick insulating walls it also served as a refrigerator for a while!
-In the winter, large pieces of ice from the canal were stored in it, until the summer they could use it to cool meat and fish.
+In the winter, large pieces of ice from the moat were stored in it, which they could use to cool meat and fish until the summer.

 The old tile